Monin (company)

-Monin is a French company producing and marketing syrups, liqueurs and fruit purees, primarily intended for commercial use (hotels, restaurants, bars, etc.).
+Monin is a French company that produces and markets syrups, liqueurs and fruit purees.

 History

 The company was founded in 1912 by Georges Monin.
 But it was not until the 1920s that the first syrups were made.

 Georges Monin died in 1944.
 However, the company remained family-owned.
 His son Paul took over the management of the company a few months later.
 He abandoned wine production and concentrated on syrups, establishing a network of dealers throughout France.
 In 1996, Paul Monin's son, Olivier Monin, established a production unit in Clearwater, Florida.
-Twelve years later, in 2018, he created one in China, adding to the two French production sites, the Malaysian site and this American site.
+In 2018, he established one in China.

 75% of its revenue comes from international business.

 The company has locations in France, Asia, North America and Australia.